Air New Zealand Rebrands Airpoints To Koru & Adds New Status Tier

 Airpoints is now called Koru

-Air New Zealand plans to spice up its widely loathed frequent flyer programme with what is explained as the biggest loyalty shake-up in nearly three decades.
-From April 2026, Airpoints will be rebranded as Koru, with Airpoints Dollars simply renamed Airpoints, and the introduction of a new super-elite tier called Koru Black.
+Air New Zealand has spiced up its widely loathed frequent flyer programme with what is explained as its largest loyalty shake-up in nearly three decades.
+From today, 22 April 2026, Airpoints will be rebranded as Koru, with Airpoints Dollars simply renamed Airpoints, and the introduction of a new super-elite tier called Koru Black.

 Like every airline on the planet, Air New Zealand insists the refresh is driven by member feedback.
 That’s all well and good, but most frequent flyers don’t care about a loyalty program's name, and Koru Black is targeted at a small subset of ultra-frequent travellers.
-Unfortunately, the most complained-about aspects of Airpoints/Koru, like the revenue-fixed redemption value and lack of lifetime status, have not been addressed.
+Unfortunately, the aspects of Airpoints/Koru which are most criticised by members, like the low-value revenue-based redemption model and the lack of lifetime status, have not been addressed.

 New Koru Black Status Tier

-From April 2026, Koru Black members gain access to some more serious perks:
+From April 2026, Koru Black members will gain access to exclusive perks like:

 - Koru Circle: allowing you to share your perks with family or friends

-- Status Rewards: reaching Status Points milestones will be recognised with special rewards like a Koru Black banked year, or curated gifts and experiences
+- Status Rewards: milestones will be recognised with special rewards like a Koru Black banked year, or curated gifts and experiences

 - Additional Recognition Upgrades, valet parking vouchers, enhanced OneUp (paid upgrade) priority